62832/AppliedE/src/main/resources/assets/appliede/ae2guide/transmutation_devices.md

 <ItemLink id="appliede:emc_import_bus" /> for these to automatically learn the items coming in, provided that they have
 an EMC value in general.

-Note, however, that these items will only be learned by the owner of the device itself, i.e. the player who placed down the interface or import bus.
+Note, however, that these items will only be learned by the owner of the device itself, i.e. the player who placed down the import bus, the interface or the network device sending items into the interface.

 ## Recipes